- Notes on sources and an index to each monthly file appears at the end.

 11 May 1997: Paul Merson’s last appearance in Derby 1 Arsenal 3 – the last game at the Baseball ground.
 Arsène Wenger ended his first season with Arsenal in 3rd on goal difference from Newcastle in second.
 Ian Wright scored two to make it 23 league goals in 30 starts and was of course top scorer for the sixth year running.

-11 May 1998: Arsène Wenger named Manager of the Year.
-He has since had the award twice more.
+11 May 1998: Arsène Wenger named Manager of the Year for the first time.

 11 May 2002: Arsenal 4 Everton 3.
 League game 38 of the 3rd Double season, completing a 13 match winning sequence and an unbeaten away season.
 Richard Wright appeared as a sub for a few minutes near the end in order to get a league winners’ medal.